raspberrypilearning/amazing-image-identifier/en/step_5.md

 ## Build a desktop application

-[The guizero website](https://lawsie.github.io/guizero/start/) has full documentation on how to use the guizero library, and all of the application components — which guizero calls widgets.
+[The guizero website](https://lawsie.github.io/guizero/start/) has full documentation on how to use the guizero library, and all of the application components — which are called widgets.
 A few of the most relevant ones have been included here for you to use.

 --- collapse ---
 ---